GusttavoLopes/ps-projeto-pet-type/README.md

 useAuth.ts - retorna as propriedades do value do AuthContext.Provider

-useBackHandler.ts - detectar o toque do usuário no botão
+useBackHandler.ts - detectar o toque do usuário no botão voltar do aparelho

 useMedicine.ts - retorna as propriedades do value do MedicineContext.Provider